weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 Check out [the changelog](https://github.com/semi-technologies/weaviate/releases/tag/v1.14.0){:target="_blank"} to see the complete list of features and over 25 bug fixes.

-## Critical bug fix in compact logic
+### Critical bug fix in compaction logic

-In this release we fixed a critical bug in the compact logic, which in rare situations could result in data loss.
+In this release we fixed a critical bug, which in rare situations could result in data loss.<br/>
 The bug affected environments with frequent updates and deletes.

 > This bug fix alone, makes it worth upgrading to Weaviate 1.14.

-### Background
+#### Background

-We found a critical error in the compaction logic that could lead to the compaction operation either corrupting or completely losing data elements.
+We found a critical error in the compactioniong logic that could lead to the compaction operation either corrupting or completely losing data elements.

 This could be obsereved through a variety of symptoms:
   * Retrieving an object by it's ID would lead to a different result than retrieving the object using a filter on the id property